Planning Your Treatment

-Uterine cancer patients interact with many doctors during the course of their treatment, but rarely do they meet the specialist who plays a critical role in the outcome: the pathologist who diagnoses their cancer by analyzing samples of blood, tissue and body fluid.
-Precise diagnosis is what drives patient decisions and therapy.
-If the pathology is wrong, everything that follows will likely be incorrect as well.
+Ovarian cancer patients interact with many doctors during the course of their treatment, but rarely do they meet the specialist who plays a critical role in planning your treatment—the pathologist who diagnoses their cancer by analyzing samples of, tissue and body fluid.

 Cancer treatments are becoming more and more targeted, so an accurate and comprehensive analysis by a pathologist is critical in determining the best approach.
 Learn how to read your pathology report.

 Why does it matter what kind of ovarian cancer I have?

 Precise diagnosis is what drives decisions about your individualized cancer care plan.
 To determine which treatments and procedures will be most effective for your cancer, your doctor will rely on the findings of the pathologist who examines and tests your biopsies to identify your cancer’s type, subtype and grade, in addition to other individual characteristics of your cancer such as its genetic profile and immune biomarkers.

 At Roswell Park, we have pathologists who focus exclusively on gynecologic cancers.
 Ovarian cancer type is refers to the ovarian cell type in which the cancer begins:

 - Epithelial cells which cover the ovaries’ surface.
 Epithelial ovarian cancer is the most common type, accounting for nine out of ten cases.
 Epithelial cell ovarian cancer, cancer is classified into four subtypes, based on features of the cancer cell: